 - The assignment of a grade to a particular student according to more exacting or demanding standards than were applied to other students in the course (Note: Additional or different grading criteria may be applied to graduate students enrolled for graduate credit in 300- and 400-level courses.)

-- The assignment of a grade by a substantial departure from the instructor's previously announced standards
+- The assignment of a grade by a substantial departure from the instructor's previously announced standards as stated on the course syllabus.

 - The student should first discuss the course grade fully with the instructor of the course.
 This must be done within six weeks after the beginning of the succeeding regular academic semester.